|246B.01||MINNESOTA SEX OFFENDER PROGRAM; DEFINITIONS.|

 The commissioner shall prohibit persons civilly committed as sexual psychopathic personalities or sexually dangerous persons under section 253B.185 from having or receiving material that is obscene as defined under section 617.241, subdivision 1, material that depicts sexual conduct as defined under section 617.241, subdivision 1, or pornographic work as defined under section 617.246, subdivision 1, while receiving services in any secure treatment facilities operated by the Minnesota sex offender program or any other facilities operated by the commissioner.

-The Minnesota sex offender program shall have access to private data contained in the statewide supervision system under section 241.065, as necessary for the administration and management of current civilly committed sex offenders for the purposes of admissions, treatment, security, and supervision.
+The Minnesota sex offender program shall have access to private data contained in the statewide supervision system under section 241.065, as necessary for the administration and management of current Minnesota sex offender clients for the purposes of admissions, treatment, security, and supervision.
 The program shall develop a policy to allow individuals who conduct assessment, develop treatment plans, oversee security, or develop reintegration plans to have access to the data.
 The commissioner of corrections shall conduct periodic audits to determine whether the policy is being followed.

 The commissioner of human services shall develop a vocational work program for persons admitted to the Minnesota sex offender program.
-The vocational work program is an extension of therapeutic treatment in order for civilly committed sex offenders to learn valuable work skills and work habits while contributing to their cost of care.
+The vocation work program is an extension of therapeutic treatment in order for clients to learn valuable work skills and work habits while contributing to their cost of care.
 The vocational work program may include work maintaining the center or work that is brought to the center by an outside source.
 The earnings generated from the vocational work program must be deposited into the account created in subdivision 2.

 A vocational work program account is created in the state treasury.
 Money collected by the commissioner of human services for the program under this section must be deposited in this account.
 Money in the account is appropriated to the commissioner for purposes of this section.

 The commissioner has the authority to collect money resulting from the vocational work program for reinvestment within the program.